Cobalt-II/Porrio-AI-Editor/README.md

 # AI-Editor
-Note: This project is very new (only two days old at the time I'm writing this), and I only posted it here a few hours ago.
-There may be a few odd bugs that I haven't seen.
+Note: This project is very new, and there may be a few odd bugs that I haven't seen.
 It would be appreciated if these were reported.

 This is an attempt at a basic AI editor, which provides tools in a canvas sandbox.
 The models are *EXTREMELY* simple (just rectangles), however, you can make them more complicated along with collisions too.
 There are 3 main classes which can be used to develop an AI from this: